The best employee engagement survey questions – what to ask and why

 AI analysis of open-ended questions

-Reading all free-text answers manually can be time-consuming.
-At Eletive we're developing AI analysis to automatically scan and analyze the free text answers.
+Reading all free-text survey answers manually can be time-consuming.
+This is why Eletive offers a feature called Listening AI that automatically scans and analyzes free text answers and comments.
 The AI does a sentiment analysis to see if a statement is positive or negative.
 All the findings will be summarized and insights such as "75 people think ventilation is poor in the Stockholm office" can be gathered in real-time.

 eNPS and pulse surveys